Michael Hurst

-Michael Eric Hurst ONZM (born 20 September 1957) is a British-born New Zealand actor, director and writer.
-He is known internationally for acting in the television programs Hercules: The Legendary Journeys and companion series Xena: Warrior Princess as Iolaus.
-Most recently, he is known for his role in directing the Starz series Spartacus: Blood and Sand and Ash vs Evil Dead.
+Michael Eric Hurst ONZM is a New Zealand actor, director, and writer.
+He is known as a theatre actor, especially in Shakespearean roles, and more widely known for his roles in the television series Hercules: The Legendary Journeys and Xena: Warrior Princess as Iolaus.
+He directed the Starz series Spartacus: Blood and Sand and Ash vs Evil Dead.
+He plays a lead role in the 2025 Australian satirical dark comedy film Birthright.

-Biography
+Early life and education

-Hurst was born in Lancashire, England, the eldest of three brothers.
+Michael Eric Hurst was born in Lancashire, England.

 When he was seven his family moved to Christchurch, New Zealand.
 He enrolled at Papanui High School, then University of Canterbury, but for only one year.

-He is married to New Zealand actress Jennifer Ward-Lealand and they have two sons.
+Career

+Stage

+Hurst is known as a Shakespearean actor.

+In 2015, after runs in New Zealand and at the 2014 Edinburgh Festival Fringe, Hurst directed The Generation of Z: Apocalypse at a purpose-built venue in East London between 4 April 2015 to July 2015.
+The performance gave the audience choices which could affect the outcome of scenes, then quite new.